RenegadeGasper/Mike-Crack/README.md

 # Mike-Crack
-Creating the best webpage with a group of friends in Fall 2022 Writted by Gaspar-Jun Efondo <br>
+Creating the best webpage with a group of friends in Fall 2022 <br> Writted by Gaspar-Jun Efondo <br>
 Kudos to Brian Nguyen, Tiffany Lovely, and Josan Sanchez <br>
 Warning: Jun's Webpage is filled with parodies and offensive language.  <br>